 PSAs à la Bangladesh Betar in the Sound Booth: Headquartered in Bangladesh‘s capital city of Dhaka is the country’s legendary public radio station.
 Formed in 1927, it played a crucial role in giving people a voice during the country’s liberation in 1971.
-Today in this Sound Booth, we will be inspired by the important educational uses of Bangladesh‘s legendary public radio station.
-Create a Public Service Announcement (PSA) about why Friendships are important, and how to sustain them and make them strong!
+Today in the Sound Booth, we will be inspired by the important educational uses of Bangladesh‘s legendary public radio station.
+Create a Public Service Announcement (PSA) about why friendships are important, and how to sustain them and make them strong!

 Using these two techniques (similar to those used for the Kantanagar Temple) create a clay relief inspired by Bagladeshi sculptors!